If you have ever dined at a 5 Star restaurant or invited to an elegant gourmet dinner party with several courses,

 1) Choose soft mellow background music not to interfere with conversations.

-2) Don’t forget to light the candles, make sure they are un-scented candles,
+them on the table, they last longer), make sure they are un-scented candles,

 that would ruin your beautifully planned dinner party!